wp-evolved/generator-evolved/README.md

 npm install
 ```

-This will install Grunt and all of the Grunt plugins needed for concatonation, minification, image compression, js and sass compilation, and the necessary components for live reload (these are declared in package.json).
+This will install your build tool and all of it's plugins needed for concatonation, minification, image compression, js and sass compilation, and the necessary components for live reload (these are declared in package.json).

 ```
 bower install
 ```

-This will install your theme dependencies like js libraries, [Bourbon][9], and [Neat][10] (these are declared in bower.json).
+This will install your theme dependencies like js libraries, [Bourbon][10], and [Neat][11] (these are declared in bower.json).

 ### Install Sass